Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.

 Most symptoms caused by neural tube defects result from brain or spinal cord damage.

-Brain damage can cause problems, including water on the brain (hydrocephalus Hydrocephalus Hydrocephalus is an accumulation of extra fluid in the normal spaces within the brain (ventricles) and/or between the inner and middle layers of tissues that cover the brain (the subarachnoid... read more ), learning disabilities Learning Disorders Learning disorders involve an inability to acquire, retain, or broadly use specific skills or information, resulting from deficiencies in attention, memory, or reasoning and affecting academic... read more , and difficulty swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
+Neural tube defects can cause brain damage, including water on the brain (hydrocephalus Hydrocephalus Hydrocephalus is an accumulation of extra fluid in the normal spaces within the brain (ventricles) and/or between the inner and middle layers of tissues that cover the brain (the subarachnoid... read more ), learning disabilities Learning Disorders Learning disorders involve an inability to acquire, retain, or broadly use specific skills or information, resulting from deficiencies in attention, memory, or reasoning and affecting academic... read more , and difficulty swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
 In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
 People feel as though food or liquids become... read more .

 Spinal cord damage can cause severe problems, typically involving the bowels, bladder, and legs.
 Problems include

-Weakness and paralysis: Walking is difficult or impossible, unused muscles shrink and stiffen up
+Weakness and paralysis: Walking can be difficult or impossible, unused muscles shrink and stiffen up

 Decreased sensation of the skin

 Urinary problems: Inability to pass urine (urine retention Urinary Retention Urinary retention is inability to urinate or incomplete emptying of the bladder.
 People who have incomplete emptying of the bladder may have urinary frequency or urinary incontinence.
-If the... read more ) or urinary incontinence Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training.
-Incontinence may be present During the day (daytime or diurnal... read more and frequent urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
+If the... read more ) or urinary incontinence Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training has been completed.
+Incontinence may be present During the day... read more and frequent urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
 Infants and younger... read more (severe urinary problems sometimes lead to kidney failure)

 Bowel problems: Loss of control over bowel movements Stool Incontinence in Children Stool incontinence is the inappropriate passing of bowel movements that is not caused by illness or physical abnormality.
 Stool incontinence can be voluntary or involuntary.
 It occurs in about... read more or constipation Constipation in Children Constipation refers to delay or difficulty in passing stool for a period of at least 1 month in infants and toddlers and a period of 2 months in older children (see also Constipation in adults)... read more